Timothy Joseph Harrington

-Timothy Joseph Harrington (December 19, 1918 - March 23, 1997) was an American clergyman of the Roman Catholic Church.
+Timothy Joseph Harrington (December 19, 1918 - March 23, 1997) was an American clergyman of the Catholic Church.
 He served as bishop of the Diocese of Worcester in Massachusetts from 1983 to 1994.
 He previously served as an auxiliary bishop of the same diocese from 1968 to 1983.

 Biography

 Early life

-Timothy Harrington was born on December 19, 1918, in Holyoke, Massachusetts.
+Timothy Harrington was born on December 19, 1918, in Holyoke, Massachusetts, United States.
 He graduated from the College of the Holy Cross in Worcester, Massachusetts in 1941.
 Harrington studied at the Grand Seminary of Montreal in Montreal, Quebec, before returning to Boston, where he earned a Master of Social Work degree from Boston College.

 Priesthood

 Harrington was ordained to the priesthood for the Diocese of Springfield in Massachusetts by Bishop Thomas O'Leary on January 19, 1946.
 He then served as a curate at St. Bernard's Parish in Worcester until 1951.
 That year, Harrington became chaplain at Nazareth Home for Boys in Leicester, Massachusetts and began work with Catholic Charities.
 He served as director of the House of Our Lady of the Way (1957–1960) and director of Catholic Charities (1960–1968).
 Harrington was named a papal chamberlain by Pope John XXIII in 1960.